ZivSimchoni/Zwiki/docs/Wiki/Android.md

 -   [Tachiyomi](https://tachiyomi.org/) - Free and open source manga reader for Android.
 -   [Aniyomi](https://aniyomi.org/) -  Unofficial fork of Tachiyomi for anime.
+-   [Saikou] - Saikou is crafted based on simplistic yet state-of-the-art elegance.
+It is an Anilist only client.
+Supports Steam/Download Anime & Manga.

 ### Photos